xmtp/xmtp-js/README.md

 1. The network will not support and eventually actively reject connections from clients using deprecated versions.
 2. Bugs will not be fixed in deprecated versions.

-Following table shows the currently scheduled deprecations
+Following table shows the deprecation schedule.

 | Announced | Effective | Minimum Version | Rationale
 | --- | --- | --- | ---